According to CyberCrime Magazine, women hold 25% of global cyber security jobs in 2022. This number is expected to increase to 35% in 2031.

 Overall, 60% of respondents believe a lack of diversity is an issue across all tech sector subdomains, including cyber security.

-To accomplish this, Terranova Security spoke to its team’s female members to delve into what it’s like to be a woman working for a cyber security organization, their journey in the industry, the challenges they faced, and the outlook for women entering the sector.
+To accomplish this, Terranova Security spoke to its leadership team’s female members to delve into what it’s like to be a woman working for a cyber security organization.
+Each spoke about their journey, the challenges they faced, and the outlook for women entering the sector.

 Q: What advantages do you think organizations with a diverse employee base have over those who may not be as inclusive for women?